P4sTwI2X/BigData/lab02/docs/report.md

 |  2.2  |  K-Means on Preprocessed Data  |  Students can combine the applications of iterative algorithms and advanced calculations into MapReduce  |  0%  |
 |  2.3  |  Scalable K-Means++ Initialization  |  Students can combine the applications of iterative algorithms and advanced calculations into MapReduce  |  0%  |

-### Reflection on our team:
-Problems faced:
-What we have learnt:

 ## 1. Data preprocessing
 #### 1.1.
 #### 1.2.